mas-bandwidth/netcode/README.md

 * Protection against packet replay attacks.
 * Protection against zombie clients.

-netcode.io is stable and well tested having been used in AAA game projects for over 2 years.
+netcode.io has been used in several AAA game projects and is stable and mature.

 # How does it work?